 The NBA partnered with Microsoft Teams to make this all possible through their new “Together Mode”.
 All fans need is a computer or device capable of running the Microsoft Teams App.
 Each game’s home team is given seat priority.

 Signups differ around the league.
-The Indiana Pacers and New Orleans Pelicans have forms on their sites, while the Boston Celtics give precedent to season ticket holders in addition to friends and families of players.
-Registration is subject to change during the playoffs.
+The Indiana Pacers and New Orleans Pelicans had forms on their sites, while the Boston Celtics gave precedent to season ticket holders in addition to friends and families of players.
+Registration is subject to change during the NBA Playoffs.

-Michelob Ultra, the official beer sponsor of the league, is also running ticket giveaways through social media.
+Michelob Ultra, the official beer sponsor of the league, is also running ticket giveaways through social media and a commercial featuring Scottie Pippen.

 Rules for Being NBA Virtual Fan